galaxyproject/galaxy-hub/src/cloudman/index.md

 {{> CloudMan/LinkBoxHorizontal }}

 There are several choices for using Galaxy.
 This page describes using Galaxy on a *[cloud infrastructure](https://www.tcnp3.com/home/cloud-technology/what-is-cloud-computing-infographic/)* using CloudMan (see below).
-For other options, see [Choices](/src/choices/index.md) and [Cloud](/src/cloud/index.md).
+For other options, see the [Galaxy Platform Directory](/src/use/index.md) and [Cloud](/src/cloud/index.md).

 ## About Galaxy CloudMan